BulleyBulley/nc-news/planning/feedback.md

 ## README - write your own and make sure that it:

-- [ ] has a link to the deployed version
+- [x ] has a link to the deployed version
 - [x] provides general info about your app
 - [ ] includes links to your back end repo
 - [x] specifies the minimum version of Node required to run locally (check your Node version, `node --version` and use the major version that you are on)